 In the computer fighting game Big Bang Beat: 1st Impression, you have an energy meter which depletes as you attack, and disables most of your attacks when it drops low enough.
-You can recharge this meter using the classic SNK "stand still and hold down a button" method: However, you have to HOLD the button to charge.
-The computer, which IS limited by this bar as well, tends to TAP the button, meaning they charge with at best a tenth of the speed you do, and most of the time fail to charge at all.
+You can recharge this meter using the classic SNK "stand still and hold down a button" method.
+The computer, which is also limited by this bar, tends to tap the button, meaning they charge with at best a tenth of the speed you do, and most of the time fail to charge at all.
 Thus, you can usually win any fight by turtling until the opponent's bar runs out, and then bashing him to pieces as he futilely tries to recharge.

 These problems have been resolved - the Royal Rumble having been overhauled, while the Elimination Chamber was fixed in that regard (though still tends to have one major glitch a year) - but now there are others.
 Three in particular come to mind; first, computers will about 50% of the time go running after any ladder that's outside the ring immediately after it's put there, which in a Money in the Bank match can get you alone in the ring with another ladder to try and climb up — if you do start climbing they will come back, but it does give you some precious seconds to give it a shot.
 Second, computers love to throw you into the corner and turn you around over and over and over again until you recover, rather than actually attack.
 And third, in a Scramble match computers will always move to break up any pins, even though on paper the only person who would be affected by it would be whoever the current champion is.